 b Approximate range.

-The apparent volume of distribution of zidovudine, following oral administration, is 1.6 ± 0.6 L/kg; and binding to plasma protein is low, < 38% (Table 7).
+The apparent volume of distribution of zidovudine is 1.6 ± 0.6 L per kg (Table 7) and binding to plasma protein is low (less than 38%).

 Zidovudine is primarily eliminated by hepatic metabolism.
 The major metabolite of zidovudine is GZDV.
 GZDV AUC is about 3-fold greater than the zidovudine AUC.
-Urinary recovery of zidovudine and GZDV accounts for 14% and 74%, respectively, of the dose following oral administration.
-A second metabolite, 3'-amino-3 deoxythymidine (AMT), has been identified in the plasma following single-dose intravenous (IV) administration of zidovudine.
+Urinary recovery of zidovudine and GZDV accounts for 14% and 74%, respectively, of the dose following oral administration and 18% and 60%, respectively, following IV dosing.
+A second metabolite, 3'-amino-3'-deoxythymidine (AMT), has been identified in the plasma following single-dose IV administration of zidovudine.
 The AMT AUC was one-fifth of the zidovudine AUC.
-Pharmacokinetics of zidovudine were dose independent at oral dosing regimens ranging from 2 mg/kg every 8 hours to 10 mg/kg every 4 hours.
+Pharmacokinetics of zidovudine were dose independent at oral dosing regimens ranging from 2 mg per kg every 8 hours to 10 mg per kg every 4 hours.

 RETROVIR may be administered with or without food.
 The zidovudine AUC was similar when a single dose of zidovudine was administered with food.

-Renal Impairment: Zidovudine clearance was decreased resulting in increased zidovudine and GZDV half-life and AUC in patients with impaired renal function (n = 14) following a single 200-mg oral dose (Table 8).
+Renal Impairment: Zidovudine clearance was decreased resulting in increased zidovudine and GZDV half-life and AUC in subjects with impaired renal function (n = 14) following a single 200-mg oral dose (Table 8).
 Plasma concentrations of AMT were not determined.
-A dose adjustment should not be necessary for patients with creatinine clearance (CrCl) ≥15 mL/min.
+No dose adjustment is recommended for patients with CrCl greater than or equal to 15 mL per min.

 |Parameter||Control Subjects (Normal Renal Function)